marcoantonioni/virtual-users-locust-sandbox/README.md

 WARNING: The following sections need to be updated and translated into English

+## Docker image

+to be done...

+## Configuration files

+to be done...

 ## Development environment

+to be done...

 ```
 # Python modules used